barancev/webdriver-testng-archetype/README.md

 webdriver-java-archetype
 ========================

-Archetype for a Maven project intended to develop tests with Selenium WebDriver and JUnit/TestNG
+Archetype for a Maven project intended to develop tests with Selenium WebDriver and TestNG